Deep Controlled Learning for Inventory Control: Algorithm

-The covariance term, which appears only because of the pairwise comparison of trajectory costs while fixing $\xi$, may be substantial compared to the variance terms, especially for highly stochastic MDPs.
-As a consequence, variance control may substantially reduce the number of replications $r$ required to get the variance of estimator $X$ to an appropriate level.
+The covariance term, emerging due to the pairwise comparison of the approximate trajectory costs, can be substantial relative to the variance terms, particularly for an MDP-EI.
+As such, variance control has the potential to calibrate the variance of the estimator $X$ to an appropriate level for discerning whether action $a$ is superior to action $a'$.
+The potential benefits of CRN will be confirmed in numerical results in \S\ref{sec:Sensitivity}, and are illustrated by Example \ref{ex2:crn} in Appendix \ref{app:examples}.